More Than 20 Killed In Blasts Near Candidates' Offices In Pakistan Ahead Of Elections

 A Russian court has upheld an eight-year prison term handed to a Jehovah's Witness, Dmitry Barmakin, rejecting his third appeal of the sentence.
 Barmakin was initially detained in 2019 and charged with the organization of an extremist group.
 His case was originally returned by the court over "ambiguous charges."
 In 2021, he was retried and acquitted, but that decision was later overturned.
 In August 2023, Barmakin's conviction was overturned and his case was sent for retrial.
 Prosecutors appealed that move and won the case on February 6.
 Russia banned the Jehovah’s Witnesses in 2017 and designated the religion an extremist organization.

-Putin Expected To Sign Bill On Confiscation Of Assets Linked To 'False' Information About Military
+Putin Expected To Sign Bill On Confiscation Of Assets Linked To 'False' Info About Military

 The Russian parliament's upper chamber, the Federation Council, on February 7 approved a bill allowing for the confiscation of property and assets of individuals convicted of distributing "false" information about Russia's armed forces; calls to violate Russia's territorial integrity; calls for sanctions against Russia and its citizens; collaborating to implement decisions by international organizations Russia does not take part in; and the "rehabilitation" of Nazism -- all charges related to laws Russia adopted after it launched its full-scale invasion of Ukraine in February 2022.
 President Vladimir Putin is expected to sign the bill into law shortly.
 To read the original story by RFE/RL's Russian Service, click here.